-Medicinal plants is used as traditional health care systems for a long time.
-Still it's the most vital health care sources for a large number of humans.
-The WHO (World Health Organization) enumerated that more than 75% peoples are extensively used herbal drugs for their regular primary healthcare requirements 1,2 .

-Gardenia, belonging to the genus of flowering plants in the coffee family Rubiaceae, being endemic to the tropical and subtropical regions of Africa, Southern Asia, Australasia and Oceania3, Gardenia coronaria is an evergreen shrub and small tree of about1-15 meters tall.
+Use of medicinal plants as traditional health care system is being used for a long periods of time and still it's the most vital health care sources for a large number of humans.
+The WHO (World Health Organization) enumerated that more than 75% peoples are extensively used herbal drugs for their regular healthcare requirements^{1,2} primary Gardenia, belonging to the genus of flowering plants in the coffee family Rubiaceae, being endemic to the tropical and subtropical regions of Africa, Southern Asia.
+Australasia and Oceania3, Gardenia coronaria, characterized by an evergreen shrub and small tree of about 1-15 meters tall.
 In Bangladesh it is originated in forests of Chittagong, Chittagong Hill Tracts, Cox's-Bazar, Sylhet and Moulvi Bazar districts.
 Locally the plant is recognized as Bela (Sylhet region) and Connari or Kannyari (Chittagong region).
 Traditionally the established use of the plant as a remedy for sicknesses of several diseases such as bronchitis, haemoptysis, haematemesis, melena, diarrheal diseases and skin disorders.
 The leaves of the plant possess coronalolide, coronalolic acid, coronalolide methyl ester, ethyl coronalolate acetate triterpenes (secocycloartanes) and so forth4.
-Antioxidants are the substances, found in certain foods and may confine some of the damage due to free radicals through neutralizing them5.
+Antioxidants are the substances, found in certain foods and may confine some of the damage due to free radicals through neutralising them.
 The normal biochemical reactions within the body with elevated exposure to the nature, and the sum of the levels of dietary xenobiotic's upshots in the reproduction of reactive oxygen species (ROS) and reactive nitrogen species (RNS).
-The ROS and RNS generate oxidative stress in miscellaneous pathophysiological conditions 6.
-Most of the natural antioxidants of interest are of plant origin belonging to the phenolic and polyphenolic class of compounds including carotenoids and antioxidant vitamins7.
+The ROS and RNS generate oxidative stress in miscellaneous pathophysiological conditions5.
+Most of the natural antioxidants of interest are of plant origin belonging to the phenolic and polyphenolic class of compounds including carotenoids and antioxidant vitamins^{6,7}.
 A lot of physiological and biochemical processes in the human body, probably produced oxygen-centered free radicals and other reactive oxygen species as byproducts8.
-Antioxidant-based drug formulations, used to prevent and treat of intricated diseases as in atherosclerosis, stroke, diabetes, Alzheimer's disease and cancer 9.
+Antioxidant-based drug formulations, used to prevent and as a treatment of intricate diseases for instance atherosclerosis, stroke, diabetes Alzheimer's disease and cancer9.
 Thrombolysis, also acquainted as thrombolytic therapy, act as a remedy of dissolving excessive clots in blood vessels, enhance blood flow, and obstruct damaging to tissues and organs.
 Thrombolysis probably involved the injection of clot-busting drugs through an intravenous (IV) line or using a long catheter delivering drugs straight away to the site of the blockage.
-The application of thrombolysis as an emergency treatment to dissolve blood clots forming in arteries feeding the heart and brain -- the main reason of heart attacks and ischemic strokes and in the arteries of the lungs (acute pulmonary embolism).
+The application of thrombolysis as an emergency treatment to dissolve blood clots forming in arteries feeding the heart and brain.
+The main reason of heart attacks and ischemic strokes and in the arteries of the lungs (acute pulmonary embolism).

 Thrombolysis, wonted to treat blood clots.
-If a blood clot is enumerated as life threatening, thrombolysis may work as an option if inclined as soon as possible -- ideally between one to two hours -- after the commencement of symptoms of a heart attack, stroke, or pulmonary embolism ^{10,11}.
+If a blood clot is enumerated as life threatening, thrombolysis may work as an option if inclined as soon as possible -- ideally between one to two hours after the commencement of symptoms of a heart attack, stroke, or pulmonary embolism^{10,11}.